Philip Lowrie: Career

+Lowrie did auditions and voiceover work from 1998 until 2003 for the Channel 4 quiz show Fifteen to One.

-In September 2011, Lowrie was presented with a certificate by the Guinness World Records for being the person with the longest gap between television appearances in the same show, having returned to Coronation Street as Dennis Tanner earlier that year.
-He made his final on-screen appearance as the character in July 2014.
+In September 2011, Lowrie was presented with a certificate by the Guinness World Records for being the person with the longest gap between television appearances as the same character in the same show, having returned to Coronation Street as Dennis Tanner earlier that year when his previous on-screen appearance as Dennis Tanner had been in June 1968.
+Lowrie made his final on-screen appearance as the character in July 2014.
+Lowrie's record of 43 years in between televised appearances as the same character in the same show was beaten in October 2022 by William Russell appearing in Doctor Who after a 57-year gap since his previous appearance as Ian Chesterton in June 1965.
+He subsequently played Mr Larkin in the ITV series Home Fires in 2016.

-Lowrie subsequently played Mr Larkin in the ITV series Home Fires in 2015.
-He also has many West End and stage lead roles on his CV, such as Major Metcalf in The Mousetrap (2004), Klever in The Case of The Frightened Lady (2018) and Eric in The Lady Vanishes (2019).
+In addition to his work on television, Lowrie was also an accomplished theatre actor, starring in many West End and stage lead roles, including performances as Major Metcalf in The Mousetrap (2004), Klever in The Case of The Frightened Lady (2018) and Eric in The Lady Vanishes (2019).

+Death

+Lowrie died on 25 April 2025, at the age of 88.